tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/common-problems.rst

         Unable to complete even basic gameplay.

 :Cause 1:
 	No profile exists for that controller.
-Check xrcontrollersuggestions.xml and see if there is a profile entry for it.
+Check openxrinteractionprofiles.xml (same folder as openmw_vr.exe) and see if there is a profile entry for it.
         If there is none, then OpenMW-VR has not added support for your controller yet.

-:Fix 1:
-    Write your own profile.
-Consult the openxr spec for the exact interaction profile Path, extension name, and available action paths.
-Feel free to send me this profile, either in an issue or a MR.

-:Fix 2:
-    Open an issue at the gitlab and i'll add a profile.
-Not that i don't have your controller and may write a suboptimal profile.
+Make an issue at https://gitlab.com/madsbuvi/openmw/-/issues or contact me on discord (check the openmw discord) and i will add it posthaste.

 :Cause 2:
     You are using an openxr runtime that does not support your controllers.
 For example, last I checked SteamVR did not